Books are a great way to exercise our brains.

 This is similar to finding a deeper meaning behind reading a book.

-You know why boredom kicks in?
+Do you know why boredom kicks in?

 It comes because when you start reading something that doesn’t relate to you, there is a silent voice in your head that says: